 As a leading member of the Arizona Mining Reform Coalition and strong allies of the Apache Stronghold, the Center has fought for years to protect Oak Flat.
 In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider.
 Also that year, the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.

 The Center has also supported and promoted legislation to repeal the Oak Flat land exchange.
 The newest bill, the Save Oak Flat Act, has been introduced in the House (by Rep. Grijalva), and Sen. Sanders will soon introduce its companion bill in the Senate.
-Take action now to help push through this critical legislation.

 We stand in support of the Apache people as they fight for their holy land — and for all the other species that call Oak Flat home.